 - c.
-Harvest of menhaden in permanently closed areas: No person harvesting menhaden shall possess more than 200 menhaden per vessel per calendar day unless using gear types other than purse seine. - c.
-The possession or taking of menhaden by purse seine is prohibited on any Saturday, Sunday, official state holiday, or prior to sunrise or following sunset. - 43.
+The possession or taking of menhaden by purse seine is prohibited on any Saturday, Sunday, official state holiday, or prior to sunrise or following sunset. - 3.
 Commercial vessel restrictions: A fishing vessel engaged in the commercial menhaden fishery may not have a useable fish storage capacity greater than 120,000 pounds.
 Prior to the commencement of fishing, for any vessel not previously certified through this process, each vessel must be inspected by a certified marine surveyor and assessed with regard to its fish storage capacity.
 Such certification must be kept aboard the vessel at all times.
-Vessels must either be certified as having a useable storage capacity of 120,000 pounds or less, or for vessels with a fish storage capacity greater than 120,000 pounds the excess capacity is rendered unusable in accordance with the specifications set forth in the assessment. - Fall opening in the Menhaden Management Area: - a.
-Beginning September 1 annually, the area south of a line extending from the Jamestown and Newport Bridges, and the area south of a line extending from Fogland Point to Sandy Point in the Sakonnet River, to the southern extent of the Management Area, will be open to the harvest of menhaden by purse seine provided that the state's quota has not been exhausted or if the Episodic Event Set Aside Program has been enacted in RI. - b.
-Possession limit: 25,000 pounds per vessel per day. - 6.
-Reporting requirements: - a.
-Any fisher intending to engage in the commercial menhaden fishery in the Management Area shall notify the DLE at (401) 222-3070 prior to taking or possessing menhaden.
-At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any modification which may have been established in the possession limit for menhaden. - b.
-Each person engaging in the commercial menhaden fishery shall contact the DEM at (401) 423-1940 at the end of each day to report the area fished and the amount of menhaden in possession by the fisher in pounds.

-- B. Landing of menhaden in RI under State Quota Program: An annual statewide quota for menhaden is established annually for the State by the ASMFC.
+Vessels must either be certified as having a useable storage capacity of 120,000 pounds or less, or for vessels with a fish storage capacity greater than 120,000 pounds the excess capacity is rendered unusable in accordance with the specifications set forth in the assessment. - B. Landing of menhaden in RI under State Quota Program: An annual statewide quota for menhaden is established annually for the State by the ASMFC.
 The quota shall pertain solely to landings of menhaden in RI and shall not pertain to the possession of menhaden in RI waters prior to landing. - 1.
-The landing limit is unlimited 120,000 pounds/vessel/day until the quota has been reached, as determined by the DEM. - 2.
-Once the quota has been reached, the fishery will close for directed fisheries, including but not limited to purse seine operations, and a bycatch limit the incidental catch fishery will be in effect.
-The bycatch limit will be: - a.
-Non-directed fisheries: 6,000 pounds per vessel per day. - b.
-Pound nets, fish traps, anchored/staked gill nets, and fyke nets: If two commercially licensed individuals are harvesting from the same vessel, two (2) daily possession limits (12,000 pounds per vessel per day). - 3.
-All commercial menhaden operations conducted in the Management Area, prior to and after the State's quota has been reached, are subject to the provisions of § 3.22.2(A) of this Part, unless using non-directed gear. - C. Episodic Event Set Aside Program: - 1.
-After the State's quota has been reached, if RI is approved to participate in the Episodic Event Set Aside Program for Menhaden, as established by the ASMFC, the landing limit for menhaden will be 120,000 pounds per vessel per day for vessels associated with directed fisheries for Menhaden, until the Set Aside quota has been exhausted, as determined by the ASMFC and/or the DEM, at which time the program will end and the directed fishery will close.
-Vessels that target and land menhaden in RI under this program must harvest only from RI waters and, if operating in the Management Area, must adhere to all of the provisions as specified in these regulations § 3.22.2(A) of this Part.
+The landing limit is 120,000 pounds/vessel/day until the quota has been reached, as determined by the DEM. - Once the quota has been reached, the fishery will close for directed fisheries, including but not limited to purse seine operations, and the incidental catch fishery will be in effect. - 3.
+All commercial menhaden operations conducted in the Management Area, prior to and after the State's quota has been reached, are subject to the provisions of § 3.22.2(A) of this Part. - C. Episodic Event Set Aside Program: - 1.
+After the State's quota has been reached, if RI is approved to participate in the Episodic Event Set Aside Program for Menhaden, as established by the ASMFC, the landing limit for menhaden will be 120,000 pounds per vessel per day, until the Set Aside quota has been exhausted, as determined by the ASMFC and/or the DEM, at which time the program will end and the directed fishery will close.
+Vessels that target and land menhaden in RI under this program must harvest only from RI waters and, if operating in the Management Area, must adhere to all the provisions as specified in § 3.22.2(A) of this Part. - The Episodic Event Set Aside Program will end on November 1 annually, or when the Set Aside quota has been harvested, whichever first occurs. - D. Incidental catch Fishery: